harrykipper/covid/README.md

-# covid19 in a small town
+# covid19 in small communities

 A tentative multi-level network based SEIR model of the progression of the COVID19 infection.